 What We Do

-One in four Michigan children experiences hunger, and we are working to change that.
+One in five Michigan children experiences hunger, and we are working to change that.
 Kids' Food Basket helps nourish children to be their best, in school and in life.

 Through our Sack Supper program, kids get well-balanced nutritious meals, filling the gap schools and parents often can't afford.
 We attack childhood hunger by providing nutritious evening meals to kids, and engaging our community through volunteering and education.